Waterman178/ColdHide_V2/README.md

 ColdHide is a mini and simple open source user mode anti-anti debug library x86/x64 for Windows.
 To inject this library try using [ColdMDLoader](https://github.com/Rat431/ColdMDLoader).
-Feel free to join in the [Discord](https://discord.gg/QPQzR57) channel if you need any help or you have any question.

 ## Hooks
  - ***PEB hooking***